 Non-root, digest-pinned base, version-pinned deps and pinned Ansible collections.
 CSRF tokens, security headers, CSP, self-hosted fonts.

-Signed, httpOnly session cookies; password policy enforced; disabled accounts rejected on every path — including the console WebSockets.
+Signed, httpOnly session cookies with session versioning — a password change revokes every other session.
+Password policy enforced; disabled accounts rejected on every path, including the console WebSockets.

-Three commands and a browser tab.
-The first load asks you to create the admin account — then you're building golden images.
+Compose pulls the image and starts the container on 127.0.0.1:8080.
+The first load asks you to create the admin account — then you're building templates.